-Corresponding author should be indicated with an asterisk.
+Corresponding author should be details must be included for all patients. indicated with an asterisk.

 The full names, institutional addresses and email addresses for all authors must be included on the title page.
 No other information should be included on this page.